distributed-text-services/specifications/Organization.md

 ### Chair of the Technical Committee

-The chair is responsible to run the meetings, create agendas, ensure that issues are adequately understood before decisions are made, and seek decisions by consensus whenever possible.
+The chair has the responsibility to run the meetings, create agendas, ensure that issues are adequately understood before decisions are made, and seek decisions by consensus whenever possible.
 The chair also ensures that decisions are adequately recorded and assigns and tracks action items.

 ### Ambassador

-* distinguishes important contributor to the community.
+* distinguishes a member of the community who makes material contributions to the effort.
 * comments on documentation, stays abreast of decisions, provides use cases.

 ### Contributor